JurgenR/aioslsk/docs/source/MESSAGES.rst

 .. peer-messages::

+.. _distributed-messages:

 Distributed Messages
 ====================

 .. distributed-messages::

+.. _file-messages:

 File Messages
 =============

-File connection does not have a message format but after peer initialization two values are exchanged:
+File connection does not have a header format but after peer initialization two values are exchanged:

 1. **uint32**: ticket
 2. **uint64**: offset